TheNerdling/Budget-Stream-Deck/README.md

 Download, Install and set up Intercept
 - Download the Intercept.zip file included in this GitHub
 - Extract the file to wherever you want
-- Make sure to set Intercept.exe to run as administrator
+- Make sure to set Intercept.exe to run as administrator, and run it
 - Hit <kbd>A</kbd> to start adding a new keybind
 - The program is now waiting for you to hit whichever key you want to reprogram, so hit a key on your second keyboard/USB Numpad
 - The program will show you what key you hit, as well as information about which device you used